Crime Fighter

-Crime Fighter is a role-playing game published by Task Force Games in 1988.
+Crime Fighter is a role-playing game published by Task Force Games in 1988 that is based on popular television "cop shows" of the 1960s such as Dragnet and Adam 12.

 Description

-Crime Fighter is a "TV cop show" police role-playing system, map-oriented, with counters to move around to indicate positions of cars and characters.
-The rulebook includes rules for character creation, movement, and combat, and a "Sourcebook" section giving background on police procedures and running a campaign.
-Two introductory scenarios and five cardstock floor-plan sheets are included.
+Crime Fighter is a "TV cop show" role-playing system, in which players play police officers.
+The game is map-oriented, with counters to move around to indicate positions of cars and characters.
+The game comes with five cardstock floor-plan sheets and two introductory scenarios.